 What is a Guardian?

-The Guardian program is a great way of making sure that our breeder dogs live a full life and are loved and cherished members of their own family.
+The guardian program is a great way of making sure that our breeder dogs live a full life and are loved and cherished members of their own family.
 In exchange for caring for a True North labradoodle and partnering with us during the dog's breeding career, you will receive an amazing dog for a fraction of the cost.
 True North is responsible for all costs related to breeding and the guardian is responsible for all pet related expenses.
-While the dog is in the program, True North pays for an accidental insurance plan from Trupanion.

 Training and socialization are very important aspects of pet ownership and even more so with guardian dogs, for these high quality breeders are our Ambassadors -- they represent the True North Labradoodles breeding program and the breed as a whole.
 Training will not only result in a well mannered dog; it will also allow the dog to develop to its full potential, for labradoodles thrive in the mental exercise training requires.

 We will test the True North labradoodle's hips, patellas, heart, eyes, and run a genetic disease panel when the dog is 6 to 12 months old.
-If the dog passes all health tests, she will be bred after her first year birthday, usually in her second heat; we may breed her back to back or once a year.
-A female will have three litters.
+If the dog passes all health tests, she will be bred after her first year birthday, usually in her second or third heat; we may breed her back to back or once a year.
+A female will have three or four litters.

 The benefits of being a Guardian Family are not only financial; the cycle of life is a beautiful thing and being able to participate in this experience with a guardian dog is a privilege.
 The Guardian Family participates in the development of this wonderful breed and raises healthy and confident dogs who will produce puppies that will be a great addition to some very lucky families.